Financial Analysis

 Financial statements contain large amounts of complex data presented in absolute figures, which often reveal little about a business’s liquidity, solvency, and profitability.
 Through financial analysis, this data is classified into meaningful groups and compared with one another to identify the strengths and weaknesses of the business.
 For example, grouping all current assets together and comparing them with all current liabilities provides valuable insight into the company’s short-term financial health.

-Financial analysis refers to the systematic assessment of a business for planning, budgeting, monitoring, forecasting, and improving its financial performance.
-It helps determine whether an entity is stable, solvent, liquid, and profitable enough to merit investment.
-When analyzing a company, financial analysts primarily examine the income statement, balance sheet, and cash flow statement.
-A critical part of the process also involves projecting future performance based on past trends.
+Financial analysis also refers to the organize framing of a business of planning, budgeting, monitoring, forecasting, and improving its financial performance.
+It also helps to determine whether an entity is stable, solvent, liquid, and profitable enough for the worthiness of investment. while analyzing a company, financial analysts primarily examine the income statement, balance sheet, and cash flow statement.

 Financial analysis helps management decide whether to: